Our Favourite Pueblos Blancos near Ronda

-Taking a bike ride to one of the pretty white villages of the Serrania de Ronda is the best way to enjoy the area’s unspoilt mountain countryside and traditional Andalucian culture.
+Taking a bike ride to one of the pretty white villages of the Serrania de Ronda is the best way to enjoy the area’s unspoiled mountain countryside and traditional Andalucian culture.
 A bike can take you on small tracks or on quiet, twisting mountain roads, with the bonus of knowing that you have “earned” some delicious local tapas or a chilled beer at the end.

 Our 8 favourite white villages can all be visited from Ronda on guided or self guided biking day trips.
-For mountain bikers, we have cross-county routes which use the network of small tracks and trails through the mountains and valleys of the area – a guided ride is best for this, as the tracks can be well hidden and tricky to find.
+For mountain bikers, we have cross-country routes which use the network of small tracks and trails through the mountains and valleys of the area – a guided ride is best for this, as the tracks can be well hidden and tricky to find.
 For bikers who prefer riding on roads, we have routes along twisting mountain roads, beside lakes and ancient forests, with stunning views at every turn; these are good as both guided or self-guided bike rides.

 Unique white villages are dotted throughout the mountains near our base in Ronda and range from sleepy hamlets in the heart of rural farmland to small communities precariously perched on rocky limestone crags.
 Some are topped by the remains of old Arab fortresses or impressive Renaissance churches.
 Others appear to be almost tumblling down the steep slopes of rocky mountain niches, or there is one where the cafes, bars and houses are ”cavehouses” carved into the limestone cliffs which rise above the village.
 And then there is the contradictory “blue” white village!
 The thing which links them all is true Andalucian rural charm and a pace of life which has changed little in centuries.

 So take a day or two away from the crowds and bike with us to one of our favourite white villages near Ronda.